chocolate-doom/chocolate-doom/README.md

 ### Crispy Doom 5.10.0

-Crispy Doom 5.10.0 is currently under development.
+Crispy Doom 5.10.0 is released on Jan 21, 2021.
+Its major new feature is the addition of support for the widescreen assets found e.g. in the Unity version of Doom.

 **New Features and Improvements**